mifth/Simple-Python-Encoder-Decoder/README.md

 # Simple-Python-Encoder-Decoder

-To create your own exe file for Windows:
+You can run the simple_encoder_decoder.py directly with Python or create your own exe file for Windows:
 ```
 pip install pyinstaller
 pyinstaller --onefile cc:/your_path/simple_encoder_decoder.py